danieldiamond/gitlab-analytics/README.md

 * SFDC_URL: Web service URL for your SFDC account.
 * SFDC_USERNAME: Username for authentication to SFDC.
 * SFDC_PASSWORD: Password for authentication to SFDC.
+* ZUORA_URL: Web service URL for your Zuora account.
+* ZUORA_USERNAME: Username for authentication to Zuora.
+* ZUORA_PASSWORD: Password for authentication to Zuora.

 # Why open source BizOps within GitLab?